zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 1. Getting started couldn't be easier with the Smush setup wizard.
 2. Automatically detect and bulk optimize images.
 3. Watch as Smush optimizes your media library to reduce page load and save you storage space.
 4. Automatically resize images on upload.

 == Changelog ==

+= 3.15.1 ( 2023-11-15 ) =
+- Improvement: Code stability improvements

+= 3.15.0 ( 2023-10-11 ) =
+- Improvement: Image size limit increased for pro version
+- Fix: Query running frequently and causing performance issues on some sites

 = 3.14.2 ( 2023-08-23 ) =
 - Fix: Media library scanner not identifying some MariaDB versions correctly